+LOUGHNANE.
 NOVEMBER 1920.

-Amongst the long list of Galway victims there are no names which arouse such passionate sympathy as those of Pat and Harry Loughnane.
-These feelings are the outcome of their blameless lives and terrible deaths.
-Of gigantic stature, able, pure-souled, lovable and intensely patriotic the brothers lived a model life on a model farm with their widowed mother at Shanaglish, near Gort.
-They had another brother away in England, two sisters, national teachers in North Galway, and a brother and sister in U.S.A..
+victims there are no names which arouse such passionate sympathy as those of Pat and Harry Loughnene.
+These feelings are the outcome of their blamsless lives and terrible deaths.
+Of gigantic stature, able, pure-souled, lovable and intensely patriotic, the brothers lived a model life on a model farm with their widowed mother at Shanaglish, near Gort.
+They had another brother away, in England two sisters, national teachers in North Galway, and a brother and sister in U.S.A.

-In every phase of human activity in the district, Pat took a prominent part, and was known and esteemed throughout South Galway and Clare.
-President of the Sinn Fein Club, a fearless soldier of the I.R.A., Beagh G.A.A. full-back, he deeply regretted he took no part in the 1916 struggle, being then a member of the U.I.L.
-"It grieves me to think that we stood by whilst others suffered, but if I only got the least inkling of the Rising, and what Sinn Fein stood for, I too, would do my part," he often declared to the writer.
-He was a well-known figure in G.A.A. circles, and shone out prominently in the seven-a-side contests: he invariably played full back, where he was a tower of strength and was the one hurler in all Galway that the giant hurler, Gibbons, of Ballinderreen could not tackle.
+In every phrase of human activity in the district, Pat took a prominent part, and was known and esteemed throughout South Galway and Clare.
+President of the Sinn Fein Club, fearless soldier of the I.R.A.; Beagh G.A.A. full back, he deeply regretted he took no part in the 1916 Struggle, being then a member of the U.I.L.
+"It grieves me to think that we stood by whilst others suffered, but if I only got the least inkling of the rising and what Sinn Fein stood for, I too would do my part", ne often declared to the writer.
+He was a well known figure in G.A.A. circles and shone out prominently in the seven - a - side contests; He invariably played full back, where he was a tower of strength and was the one hurler in all Galway that the giant hurler Gibbons of Ballinderreen could not tackle.

-Harry was the Beagh goal keeper and Secretary of the local Sinn Fein Club.
-Although he stood six foot two and a half inches in height, yet beside his brother Pat he was but a mere stripling.
+and Secretary of the local Sinn Fein Club.
+Although he stood six foot two and a half inches in height, yet beside his brother Pat, he was a mere stripling.
 He was not yet twenty two years, and was of a gentle retiring disposition.
-His ambition was to be a teacher, but, his health breaking down, he rejoined his brother at farming.
+His ambition was to be a teacher, but his health breaking down, he rejoined his brother at farming.
 He was very religious; he helped his mother in the kitchen after the day's toil, and his leisure hours were spent in reading and in playing with children.